 For that quintessential Bangkok experience, take a trip out to one of the nearby floating markets.
-The most famous one is at Damnoen Saduak.
+The most famous one is at Damnoen Saduak in Ratchaburi province.
 Although the floating market here can be touristy it’s still sanuk.
 There are plenty of other floating markets to choose from in and around Bangkok, although many are only open at the weekend.

 Enjoy Bangkok’s open air

-Lumpini Park is the first and arguably still the best park in the Thai capital.
-Ever popular with locals, Lumpini is something of a Bangkok institution, but there are some quieter alternatives including the picturesque Saranrom Royal Garden opposite Wat Pho.
+Lumpini Park was the first park in the Thai capital and remains a favourite for locals.
+An elevated walkway links Bangkok’s oldest park with one of its newest, the fabulous Benjakitti Forest Park.
+If you’re visiting the Grand Palace or Wat Pho, the picturesque Saranrom Royal Garden opposite Wat Pho is another serene spot to relax.
 To really make the most of Bangkok’s quieter areas consider taking a bicycle tour into the ‘Bangkok Jungle’ or ride around the quieter neighbourhoods of the city.